NamesMT/vue-modern-cropper/README.md

 </details>

 ## NOTE!!
-`vue-modern-cropper` uses `cropperjs@next` (v2), which is not yet stable release, you can check it's documentation [HERE](https://fengyuanchen.github.io/cropperjs/v2/api/)
+`vue-modern-cropper` uses `cropperjs` (v2), you can check it's documentation [HERE](https://fengyuanchen.github.io/cropperjs/)

-As it current state, `cropperjs` is not SSR-friendly, though even if it's SSR-able, I think it would be better to render it client-only to avoid overhead on the server, so remember it wrap/mark the component as `ClientOnly` if your project have SSR-enabled.
+At its current state, `cropperjs` is not SSR-friendly, though, even if it's SSR-able, I think it would be better to render it client-only to avoid overhead on the server, so remember to wrap/mark the component as `ClientOnly` if your project have SSR-enabled.

 Feel free to submit PRs to add helper functions 😘.